 top of page

-When incisions go dark it is always a cause for concern.
+When incisions go dark, extra attention is always needed.

 For surgical sites, it may be a few days or weeks before soft tissue infection, ischemia and/or necrosis become apparent.
-Keep a close eye out on an incision line that continues to darken to purple and black and the area progressively splitting open.
+Keep a close eye on any incision line that continues to darken to purple and/or black.
+The area may start dry but may progressively split open and become wet and drain.

 You may be at a higher risk for necrosis if: